Reflected Landscape With Black Wall, 1988

 This intricate pastel drawing resembles the undulating hills of Blackburn’s native Yorkshire beneath a bruised evening sky, reflected in mirror smooth water.
 Blackburn’s mastery of this notoriously unpredictable medium allows him to create subtle tonal changes and his signature harsh linear compositions (in this case reminiscent of the sprawling dry stone walls that traverse West Yorkshire) which combine and contrast to form textures and abstract patterns that possibly hint at Blackburn’s background in textile design at the RCA.

-David Blackburn: Works from the Studio Estate exhibition is currently at the Huddersfield Art Gallery, Princess Alexandra Walk, Huddersfield, from 2 March – 1 June, 2019.
+David Blackburn: Works from the Studio Estate museum exhibition was at the Huddersfield Art Gallery, summer 2019.